 One of the few who tried to portray climate change as it happens was science fiction author Robert Silverberg, in his1990s book “Hot Sky at Midnight”.
 The book depicts a world experiencing a chaotic and unpredictable climate change, caused by human activity, which includes the melting of icecaps, severe earthquakes that lead to completely submerged Japan, regions in which the air becomes toxic, and dramatic shifts in political and financial structures.
 In short, Silverberg seems to have taken the difficulty of predicting climate change to the extreme.

-What is actually likely to happen: If mankind continues to emit greenhouse gasses at the current rate, the common estimates are that by 2100 world temperature will rise by roughly four degrees Celsius.
+What is actually likely to happen: If mankind continues to emit greenhouse gases at the current rate, the common estimates are that by 2100 world temperature will rise by roughly four degrees Celsius.
 In such a world, humanity and all other living beings will have to deal with widespread ecological changes.
 Hurricanes will intensify, arid regions are expected to become even dryer, while humid regions are expected to experience increased precipitation and floods.
 The displacement of climatic zones would likely bring to the migration of species and of entire ecosystems around the globe, and to the extinction of those not quick enough to keep up with the changing climate or those ones that will encounter an impassable barrier.
-Extreme heat waves, which are already taking their toll on human lives, will multiply greatly, rendering entire countries uninhabitable
+Extreme heat waves, which are already taking their toll on human lives, will multiply greatly, rendering entire countries uninhabitable.

 In the most extreme scenario, once we exhaust all of the available fossil fuels on Earth, average global temperatures are expected to rise by 6-9 degrees Celsius above the current levels by the year 2300, and likely stay at these levels until the beginning of the fifth millennium AD, at the very least.
 In such a hot world all of the ice caps and glaciers will melt.
 Sea levels will rise by about 70 meters and flood all coastal cities.